Steve Matous, President

 Kim has always liked riding bikes but about 8 years ago a chronic running injury got her back on the bike full time.
 She started riding with a local group to improve on her riding and within a year she started racing in the Northern California/Nevada Cycling Association.
 Now after 7 years of racing she is still going strong.
 She is the reigning California State TT Masters 45-49 Champion for the last 5 yrs and has competed in Masters Nationals the last 4 yrs.
 Kim has found her dream job at NICA.
 When she isn’t working or riding she likes to spend time baking for the NICA staff (keeping them happy is important) and spending time with family/friends.
 Life is good and she is enjoying her ride to the fullest!

-Kristine Urrutia, VP of Development & Strategic Partnerships
+Kristine Urrutia, VP of Development and Diversity, Equity and Inclusion

 As a long-time runner and roadie, mountain biking was not on Kristine's bucket list- until her children decided it was on theirs!
 In years past when her then small children would ride mountain bikes, she would trail run behind them.
 In 2015 her husband and three children decided to give her a mountain bike for Mother’s Day.
 Kristine found both a new freedom and community that came along with mountain biking.
 In 2016 she took her new passion to the next level and joined the Management Team of NICA's emergent North Carolina Interscholastic Cycling League.